-1. Over 66 percent of the 565 players named in Premier League squads in the 2018-2019 season hold foreign passports
+- Over 66 % of the 565 players named in Premier League squads in the 2018-2019 season hold foreign passports.

-3. In the 1974 World Cup just 1.1 percent of players had a migration background.
-In 2018 it reached 13.2 percent.
+- In the 1974 World Cup, just 1.1 % of players had a migration background.
+In 2018, it reached 13.2 %.

-4. Arthur Wharton is widely considered to be the first black professional footballer in the world.
-Born in Ghana, he played for among others Preston North End (1886-1888), Rotherham Town (1889-1894) and Sheffield United (1894-1895).
-Read more about him
+- Arthur Wharton is widely considered to be the first black professional footballer in the world.
+Born in Ghana, he played for Preston North End (1886-1888), Rotherham Town (1889-1894) and Sheffield United (1894-1895), among others.

-14. The origins of West Bromwich Albion supporters singing the “Lord is my Shepherd” goes back the power workers and miners strikes of 1972.
+- The origins of West Bromwich Albion (WBA) supporters singing the “Lord is my Shepherd” goes back to the power workers and miners strikes of 1972.
 Power shortages forced a number of clubs, including WBA, to play some of their games on a Sunday.
 This was very unusual at the time and to mark the occasion a group of Albion supporters started singing the church hymn for a bit of a laugh and it caught on.

 - Hibernian FC fans have turned The Proclaimers anthem “Sunshine on Leith” into their club anthem.